Literature, Language, Culture Dialogue Series Archive

 Prof. Josephine Walwema on Ubuntu Ethics and Technical Writing

 University of Washington English Department Professor Josephine Walwema discusses Ubuntu Ethics and explores how these ethics connect to the field of Technical Writing.
 In this episode, you can expect to develop a working understanding of terms in Ubuntu Ethics, but also the deep connections between Ubuntu Ethics and the technical writing community.
-Key texts range from Desmond Tutu's No Future without Forgiveness to Clifford G. Christians' ”Introduction: Ubuntu for Journalism Theory and… Read more
+Key texts range from Desmond Tutu's No Future without Forgiveness to Clifford G. Christians' ”Introduction: Ubuntu for Journalism Theory… Read more

 Prof. Douglas S. Ishii on Crazy Rich Asians, Critical University Studies, and Queer of Color Theory